viamrobotics/rdk/README.md

 1. First make sure you have docker installed (https://docs.docker.com/get-docker/)
 2. Install `act` with `brew install act`
 3. Then just run `act`

+## Some Rules
+1. Experiments should go in samples or any subdirectory with /samples/ in it.
+As "good" pieces get abstracted, put into a real directory.
+2. Always run make format, make lint, and test before pushing.